sailfishos/docs.sailfishos.org/Support/Help_Articles/Moving_Files_between_PC_and_Sailfish_Device/README.md

 ## AirSail Transfer

 OpenRepos store has a clever application named [**AirSail Transfer**](https://openrepos.net/content/6uvnpr/airsail-transfer) for transferring files to/from your Sailfish OS device using your computer's web browser.
-Install the latest rpm file - for this, you will need to allow untrusted software in "Settings > System > Untrusted software". _Jolla Ltd. cannot however guarantee that this solution works_.
+Install the latest rpm file - for this, you will need to allow untrusted software in "Settings > System > Untrusted software". _We cannot however guarantee that this solution works_.

 # Transferring files via cloud-based services